dminor/plover/readme.md

 ```
 fn f x -> x + 1 end
-f 1
+f (1)
 ```

-Anonymous functions can be called by placing a value next to the function definition.
+Functions can be called by placing a value next to the function definition.

 ```
-fn x -> x + 1 end 1
+fn x -> x + 1 end (1)
 ```

-This is not allowed for named functions, as it leads to syntactical oddities, for
-instance:
+This lead to some annoying ambiguities as to whether a function call was intended or not.
+For example, the code below is parsed as attempting to apply the function t to the arguments in parentheses:

 ```
-fn f x -> x + 1 end
+def adder := fn (t) -> fn (x) -> x + t end end
-f 1
+(adder(1)(2))
 ```

-would be interpreted as trying to call f with itself as an argument, rather than a separate definition and function call.

 ### Match/When/End